DewofyourYouth/MOA/README.md

 This is a repo for the MOA/SCBS site, it uses Gulp, SCSS and Nunjucks.

-The root of the site is in the `dist` folder.
+The root of the site is in the `docs` folder.
 To develop using Gulp etc - after `npm install` run `gulp watch`.

 Demo page [here](https://dewofyouryouth.github.io/MOA/).